timodonnell/pyopen/README.rst

 pyopen is a command-line tool for quickly inspecting files using python.
 It drops you into an interactive IPython session with the parsed files available as local variables.

-Currently supports csv/tsv files (uses pandas and also supports gzip / bz2 compression), excel, json, hdf5, and pickle files.
+Currently supports csv/tsv files (uses pandas and also supports gzip / bz2 compression), excel, json, yaml, hdf5, and pickle files.

 Installation
 -------------